Unlocking [CLS] Features for Continual Post-Training: Related Work

 \section{Related Work}

-\paragraph{CIL with Randomly Initialized Models.} Not a long time ago, the primary focus in CIL was training deep neural networks sequentially from scratch, with the goal of efficiently acquiring the knowledge of new classes while minimizing forgetting of previous ones.
-Common CIL strategies can be categorized into four main approaches: Regularization-based methods \cite{ewc, lwf, mas, si} maintain the model by selectively stabilizing changes in parameters or predictions.
+\paragraph{CIL with Randomly Initialized Models.} Not a long time ago, the focus in CIL was training deep neural networks sequentially from scratch, and the strategies can be categorized into four main approaches.
+Regularization-based methods \cite{ewc, lwf, mas, si} maintain the model by selectively stabilizing changes in parameters or predictions.
 Replay-based methods approximate and reconstruct previously learned data distributions by either storing~\cite{icarl, gdumb, gem, bic, wa, rainbow, rmm, cls-er, esmer} or generating~\cite{decebal2016gen, shin2017continual, he2018exemplar, hu2019overcoming, fetril} samples from past experiences.
-Architecture-based methods~\cite{expertgate, der, foster, par, memo} allocate distinct parameters and subspaces to different sets of classes.
-Parameter isolation methods utilize iterative pruning~\cite{packnet, clnp, supsup, cps} or dynamic sparse training~\cite{nispa, wsn, sparcl, softsubnet} to preserve key parameters.
-These strategies have laid the foundation for advancing CIL methodologies. \paragraph{CIL with Pre-trained Models.} In contrast, recent advancements in CIL research have shifted towards leveraging PTMs.
-Representations derived from pre-training have proven effective not only in facilitating knowledge transfer but also in mitigating catastrophic forgetting during the downstream continual learning \cite{ptm_effect1, ptm_effect2}.
-Additionally, pre-training on a large set of base classes enables incremental learning with minimal adaptations \cite{ptm_effect3}.
-Therefore, methods in this context aim to improve performance with minimal additions while freezing the PTMs.
-L2P \cite{l2p} borrows a technique from NLP by introducing a learnable prompt pool and selecting instance-specific prompts via a key-query matching selection mechanism to guide the PTMs response.
-DualPrompt \cite{dualprompt} extends L2P by designing G-Prompt and E-Prompt, which encode task-invariant and task-specific instructions.
+Architecture-based methods allocate distinct parameters and subspaces to different sets of classes, whether expanding the architecture~\cite{expertgate, der, foster, par, memo} or pruning the existing one~\cite{packnet, clnp, supsup, wsn, sparcl, softsubnet, cl_with_dst, serena} to obtain and preserve key parameters.